 CENTRAL PARK: The square green space in Manhattan, the Jacqueline Kennedy Onassis Reservoir, and the Upper Bay that divides New York and New Jersey.

 FIRE ISLAND: The thin barrier island off the southern shore protects the beach fronts of Long Island, New York.

 LONG ISLAND: The islands in the northeast corner of Long Island like Plum Island, Great Gull Island, and Little Gull Island.

 Here is New York in the eyes of Sentinel-2 pinpointing the features above.

 How well are these features classified in the land cover maps?
 It’s not an easy task to classify the globe.

-Using Landsat 7 ETM+ data, its most impressive attribute is its tree cover canopy described as percentage per output grid cell.
-This canopy cover is used to weigh in global forest extent, loss, and gain from 2000 to 2012 such as this Global Forest Change webmap.
+Using Landsat 7 ETM+ data, its most impressive attribute is its tree cover canopy described as a percentage per output grid cell.
+This canopy cover is used to weigh in global forest extent, loss, and gain from 2000 to 2012 such as this Global Forest Change web map.

-Studies have shown that the overall accuracy of the Global Land Survey (GLS) static forest cover to be 91% with forest cover change at >88%.
-Echoing the accuracy in this paper, Central Park and outer islands are clearly visible.
-The lack of forested area in Fire island is consistent and logical.
+Studies have shown that the overall accuracy of the Global Land Survey (GLS) static forest cover is 91% with forest cover change at >88%.
+Echoing the accuracy of this paper, Central Park and the outer islands are clearly visible.
+The lack of forested areas on Fire Island is consistent and logical.
 Things are looking good.

-Visually, you can see how it captures the thin barrier on the southern shore of long island.
-Despite missing most of central park (4km x 0.8km), it classifies the north-east islands impeccably.
+Visually, you can see how it captures the thin barrier on the southern shore of Long Island.
+Despite missing most of the central park area (4km x 0.8km), it classifies the northeast islands impeccably.

 On top of that, it tells you if it’s residential, commercial, industrial, or any other type.